A program of Matter of Trust

 How Algae Can Help Sweden Eliminate Carbon EmissionsThis entry was posted

-in Carbon and Our Soil, Carbon Emissions And Greenhouse Gasses, Education, News At A Glance and tagged algae, carbon, carbon sequestration.
+in Carbon Emissions And Greenhouse Gases, Education, News At A Glance and tagged algae, carbon, carbon sequestration.
 Bookmark the permalink.

 Cement production, it turns out, is a major source of carbon dioxide.
 It also happens to be a top industry in Sweden.